yyyaaan/getIt/readme.md

 `gflt01` requires dates, destinations, specified filght numbers.
 NOT recommended.

 `qr01` requires dates and destinations.
-Outputs are limited to lowest prices.
+Outputs are limited to lowest prices per day per flight segment.

 `mrt01` requires dates, hotel metas.
-Outputss are detailed with conditions and types.
+Outputs are detailed with conditions and types.
+Rates include fees and all taxes as reported.
+It has be recoginized that the average rate was not correctly reported by mrt, and therefore, the average rate is now a calculated field.

 # Routines